slyalin/openvino_devtools/README.md

 ### Command Line

-When used in the command line, it accepst a path to OpenVINO IR `XML` file and prints the resulting Python code to stdout:
+When used in the command line, it accepts a path to OpenVINO IR `XML` file and prints the resulting Python code to stdout:

 ```console
 $ ov2py your_openvino_model.xml